MartinTopfstedt/FontAwesome6/README.md

 2. Download the Desktop Version of FontAwesome6 from the website: https://fontawesome.com/download

-3. Extract the FontAwesome6 and execute the FontAwesome6.SvgGenerator.exe with the path to `metadata/icons.json` from the FontAwesome6 download
+3. Extract the FontAwesome6 into "Font-Awesome-Pro" and execute the FontAwesome6.Generator.exe.

+3.1.
+FontAwesome Version: specify the version for the generation. e.x.
+6.0.0-beta3

+3.2.
+Activate the Pro Version check box

+3.3.
+Source Dictionary:

+3.4.
+FontAwesome Svg Directory: the directory of all FontAwesome Svg files. e.x.
+Font-Awesome-Pro/svgs

+3.4.
+Output Directory: the directory where the svg files get saved to.

 4. The generated `FontAwesome6Svg.json` should be integrated into your project as content or embedded resource.